Unruh-DeWitt detectors in cosmological spacetimes: Cosmological Horizons

 where we have used the fact that the determinant of metric~\eqref{FLRWapp} is given by $g=\det g_{\mu\nu}=-a^6 r^4 \sin^2 \phi$.
 The ingoing and outgoing expansions are then

 where $\tilde r\equiv ar$ is the areal radius.

-An apparent horizon is formed when the ingoing expansion vanishes while the outgoing expansion remains positive.
-We call this the \emph{cosmological apparent horizon} and it forms the boundary of the minimally anti-trapped surface, i.e. the anti-trapped surface of minimal size.
-This is not to be confused with the particle horizon, which is the maximum distance a particle can travel along a geodesic in proper conformal time, i.e. $r_{PH}=\int^t_0 \frac{dt^\prime}{a(t^\prime)}$, c.f.
-Eq.~\eqref{FLRWconfapp} for relation to conformal time $\eta$.
+An apparent horizon is formed when the ingoing expansion vanishes and the outgoing expansion remains positive.
+In this context, we call such a surface the \emph{cosmological apparent horizon}\footnote{This is not to be confused with the particle horizon, which is the maximum distance a particle can travel along a geodesic in proper conformal time, i.e. $r_{PH}=\int^t_0 \frac{dt^\prime}{a(t^\prime)}$, c.f.
+Eq.~\eqref{FLRWconfapp} for relation to conformal time $\eta$.} and it forms the boundary of the minimally anti-trapped surface, i.e. the anti-trapped surface of minimal size.
 As such, setting the ingoing expansion~\eqref{expin} to zero yields an apparent horizon with areal radius

 From the above, we can deduce that when $\tilde r>\tilde r_{AH}$ both the ingoing and outgoing expansions are positive, i.e. $\theta_{IN,OUT}>0$.
 The surfaces described by the expansion in this region are called \emph{anti-trapped}, while surfaces in the region $0\leq \tilde r < \tilde r_{AH}$, with $\theta_{OUT}>0$ and $\theta_{IN}<0$, are called \emph{normal surfaces}.
 In simple terms, outgoing geodesics in the normal region trace out a surface of larger area while ingoing geodesics trace out a shrinking surface with this being the familiar behaviour in flat space.
 We visualise the cosmological apparent horizon which forms the border between the normal and anti-trapped regions by considering an observer centred on a sphere, which we have positioned at $r=0$.
-Events beyond the sphere are causally disconnected from our observer, meaning information is obscured, see Ref. \cite{Faraoni:2015ula} for a more detailed discussion on cosmological horizons. \\
+Events beyond the sphere are causally disconnected from our observer, meaning information is obscured, see Ref. \cite{Faraoni:2015ula} for a more detailed discussion on cosmological horizons.

+\paragraph*{A note on terminology.} In place of the terminology used above, apparent horizons are often categorised as either future or past.
+Thus an apparent horizon formed by vanishing outgoing expansion is a \emph{future apparent horizon}, while an apparent horizon characterised by vanishing ingoing expansion, such as the cosmological apparent horizon described above, would be a \emph{past apparent horizon}.

+While it may seem that throughout the text we have used the terms `apparent horizon' and `trapped surface' interchangeably, these are in fact distinct.
+While both trapping surfaces and apparent horizons are defined by vanishing expansion, the definition of a trapping surface comes with an additional condition which distinguishes between inner and outer trapped surfaces, see Ref.~\cite{Faraoni:2015ula} for further details.